A to Z of services A B C D E F G H I J K L M N O P R S T U V W Y Z

 • Foster good relations between different groups

-For more detailed information on the Equality Act and the public sector equality duty, further guidance is available on Tameside's Equality Act 2010 page, the Government Equalities Office Link to External Website (part of the Home Office) and Equality & Human Rights Commission Link to External Website websites.
+For more detailed information on the Equality Act and the public sector equality duty, further guidance is available on the Government Equalities Office Link to External Website (part of the Home Office) and Equality & Human Rights Commission Link to External Website websites.

-Under the terms of the Equality Act 2010 (Specific Duties) Regulations 2011, all public bodies are required to publish certain pieces of equality related information.
-One of the requirements of the regulations is that we publish our equality objectives by no later than 6 April 2012.
+Under the terms of the Equality Act 2010, all public bodies are required to publish certain pieces of equality related information.
+This Strategy ensures that the Council fulfils this obligation - particularly to publish one or more specific and measurable equality objectives at no more than four years from the date of first publication.

 Equality Impact Assessments